zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-3859 After adding a volume template to an Auto Scaling Group and Portworx adds tags to the volume: If you stop that cluster and then start a new cluster with the same volume, without removing the tags, a message indicates that the cluster is already initialized.
 The message should indicate that it failed to attach template volumes because the tag is already used.
 You can then manually remove the tags from the stopped cluster.
 * PWX-3862 A volume is stuck in the detaching state indefinitely due to an issue in etcd.
 * PWX-3867 When running under Kubernetes, a pod using namespace volumes generates the messages “Orphaned pod &lt;pod&gt; found, but volume paths are still present on disk”.
-* PWX-3868 A PX cluster shows an extra node when running with ASG templates enabled if the AWS API returns an error when the PX container is booting up.
+* PWX-3868 A Portworx cluster shows an extra node when running with ASG templates enabled if the AWS API returns an error when the Portworx container is booting up.
 * PWX-3871 Added support for dot and hyphen in source and destination names in Kubernetes inline spec for snapshots.
 * PWX-3873 When running under Kubernetes, a volume detach fails on a regular volume, with the message “Failed to detach volume: Failed with status -16”, and px-storage dumps core.
 * PWX-3875 After volume unmount and mount commands are issued in quick succession, sometimes the volume mount fails.